D

 dally (verb)

 Act or move slowly.
-(OD)
+(NOA)

 To waste time; linger, dawdle.
 (MW)